janeek1995/visualizer/README.md

 Graphical User Interface for Monolith

 ## Linter
-.js and .vue code is being fotmatted with [Prettier](https://prettier.io/).
+.js and .vue code is being formatted with [Prettier](https://prettier.io/).
-Run auto-foramtter with:
+Run with:
 `npm run lint`